 The following criteria are used to determine the merit of an application:

-Quality and promise of the proposed research, and potential for a high-payoff for advancing our understanding of basic aging processes.
+- Quality and promise of the proposed research, and potential for a high-payoff for advancing our understanding of basic aging processes.
+New and innovative, high-risk, proposals unlikely to be funded by the NIH, will receive priority scoring.

 Questions about eligibility or suitability of the research project can be addressed to firstname.lastname@example.org.